 Bell’s research interests include U.S., EU, and German foreign policy; the history and politics of Afghanistan and Central Asia; complex conflict systems; negotiation analysis; system effects in multi-constituency networks; dynamic simulation design; and the role of strategy, emotions, and human motives in international conflict.
 He has published research in International Negotiation, Negotiation Journal, and the Peace Report and was a Co-Investigator of the Middle East and North Africa Negotiation Report, a collaborative effort of scholars and students from Harvard University, Tufts University, Brandeis University, and IDC Herzliya.

 As an expert on security issues, he has testified on international conflict at the German and the European Parliaments and briefed NATO military personnel before their deployment to Afghanistan.
-As a teacher of negotiation, Bell has led workshops and taught courses to a diverse array of audiences, including high school students, business leaders, and U.S. military officers, as well as students at Stanford University, Columbia University, and the University of Oxford.
+As a teacher of negotiation, Bell has led workshops to a diverse array of audiences, including high school students, business leaders, and U.S. military officers, as well as students at Stanford University, Columbia University, and the University of Oxford.

 In his negotiation training work, Bell leverages his research on complex conflict systems to create immersive multi-stakeholder negotiation simulations.
 These case exercises push the boundaries of traditional teaching methods towards more dynamic and realistic training environments, preparing students and practitioners for the challenges of an increasingly complex and turbulent world.
 In collaboration with Brian Mandell, the Director of Harvard’s Kennedy School Negotiation Project, Bell pioneered the design of systemic multi-constituency exercises (SMCEs) -- highly complex negotiation simulations that can involve up to 80 separate character assignments and last up to two days.
 These dynamic scenarios simulate high-stakes, high-pressure situations, such as international security crises, in which training participants must develop strategies, build coalitions, remain resilient, and seek resolutions according to their characters’ unique set of interests.
 Bell’s SMCEs have been conducted as standalone events and featured as part of advanced negotiation training programs at Harvard Law School, Harvard Kennedy School, and Stanford University.

 Previously, Bell was a Research Associate at Peace Research Institute Frankfurt (PRIF) and a Research Fellow at the Program on Negotiation (PON) at Harvard Law School.
 He has received several awards and fellowships, including a McCloy Fellowship from the German Academic Scholarship Foundation, a Graduate Research Fellowship from the Program on Negotiation at Harvard Law School, and the Certificate of Distinction in Teaching as well as the Certificate of Teaching Excellence from Harvard University’s Derek Bok Center for Teaching and Learning.

 Bell holds a Franco-German dual master’s degree in Political Science and International Affairs from the Free University of Berlin and Sciences Po Paris, a master’s degree in Public Policy from Harvard University’s Kennedy School of Government, and a doctoral degree in Political Science from Goethe University Frankfurt.